AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-08.md

 * 2.4.5-p10 and earlier
 * 2.4.4-p11 and earlier

-## Solution for Adobe Commerce on Cloud and Adobe Commerce on-premises software
+## ## Solution for Adobe Commerce on Cloud, Adobe Commerce on-premises, and Magento Open Source software

 To help resolve the vulnerability for the affected products and versions, you must apply the [!DNL CVE-2025-24434] Isolated patch, depending on your Adobe Commerce/Magento Open Source version.